Essential positivity: Toeplitz operators on the Bergman space

 \begin{corollary} Let $f\in L^\infty(\D)$ be real and radial, and suppose that the limit $L=\lim_{|z|\to 1} \tilde f(z)$ exists.
 Then $T_f$ is essentially positive on $A^2$ if and only if $L\ge 0$. \end{corollary}

 \begin{remark} We note that alternatively Corollary \ref{cor1} follows easily from Theorem 2.2 of Axler and Zheng~\cite{AZ1998}, which states that, for $f\in L^\infty(\D)$, the Toeplitz operator $T_f$ is compact if and only if $\bar f(z) \to 0$ as $|z|\to 1$.
 This theorem has also been extended by Su\'arez \cite{Sua} to characterize compactness of all operators in the Toeplitz algebra.

+After the first version of this paper appeared on arXiv, we were contacted by Daniel Su\'arez and Nina Zorboska, who drew our attention to their articles \cite{SuaCrelle} and \cite{Zor}.
+Both of these papers imply that for $\mu$ whose total variation is a Carleson measure, compactness of $T_\mu$ is characterized by the vanishing of the Berezin transform on the boundary.
+This leads to an easier proof of Theorem \ref{char1} for all such measures whose Berezin transforms have continuous boundary values.
+The authors want to express their gratitude to Professors Su\'arez and Zorboska for bringing these results to their attention. \end{remark}

-However, it is far from clear whether $T_\mu$ with $|\mu|$ a Carleson measure belong to the Toeplitz algebra.
-The virtue of the proof above is that it suggests the following conjecture, which is in fact similar in spirit to a compactness characterization for such symbols in \cite{KZ1995}. \end{remark}
+The virtue of the proof of Theorem~\ref{char1} is that it suggests the following conjecture, which is in fact similar in spirit to a compactness characterization for such symbols in \cite{KZ1995}.

 \begin{conjecture} Let $f\in L^\infty(\D)$ be real valued and radial.
 Then $T_f : A^2 \to A^2$ is essentially positive if and only if

 \end{conjecture}

 In \cite{ZZ2014} Zhao and Zheng gave examples of symbols of the form $f(z)=|z|^2+a|z|+b$, for which the Berezin transform is positive, while the corresponding Toeplitz operator is not.
 These examples still obey the conjecture above.
 In fact, it is immediate that the conjecture is satisfied by all symbols in either the Douglas algebra $C(\overline{\D})+H^\infty(\D)$ or in $L^\infty(\D)\cap \mathrm{VMO}(\D)$, because in these cases the essential spectra can be described in terms of the Berezin transform, see \cite{McDonald, ZhuVMO}.
 This suggest that Conjecture~\ref{conjecture} may hold true also for non-radial symbols.